-Keep the pre-filled pen in the outer carton in order to protect from light and moisture..
+Keep the pre-filled pen in the outer carton in order to protect from light and moisture.

+Date and time of removal of the pack from the refrigerator must be recorded on the carton.
+Discard the pen if left out of the refrigerator for more than 2 weeks.
+Do not use external heat sources such as hot water to warm the pre-filled pen.

 6.5 Nature and contents of container